oxcamne/oxcam/docs/install.md

 # set True only for live production instance
 IS_PRODUCTION = True
-#if False, email notifications are suppressed
+#if False, email is suppressed except to the following:
+ALLOWED_EMAILS = ['dgmanns@gmail.com', 'secretary@oxcamne.org', 'david.manns@trinity.cantab.net']

 # if True, run email daemon & daily maintenance in server threads
 THREAD_SUPPORT = False